past0073/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Descrption

-The back end to an E-Commerce webpage that uses Express, Sequelize, mySQL, and Postman.
+The back end to an E-Commerce webpage that uses Express and mySQL.
+This repository demonstrates the full CRUD operation.
+The video linked below demonstrates how each of these methods works using Postman.

 Link to walkthrough video: https://drive.google.com/file/d/1ZmnW53JOnnUCLOrxymyjqGHzFP-v-19m/view